Thomas Pemberton Leigh, 1st Baron Kingsdown

-Thomas Pemberton Leigh, 1st Baron Kingsdown PC, KC (11 February 1793 – 7 October 1867), was a British barrister, judge and politician.
+Thomas Pemberton Leigh, 1st Baron Kingsdown PC, QC (11 February 1793 – 7 October 1867), was a British barrister, judge and politician.
 Originally a successful equity lawyer, he then entered politics and sat as an MP from 1831 to 1832 and from 1835 to 1843.
 From 1841 to 1843 he was attorney-general for the Duchy of Cornwall.
 However, he is best remembered for his role on the judicial committee of the Privy Council, of which he was a member for nearly twenty years.
 Having turned down the post of Lord High Chancellor of Great Britain in 1858, he was the same year elevated to the peerage as Baron Kingsdown.
 He died unmarried in October 1867, aged 74.

 Background

 Born Thomas Pemberton, in London, Leigh was the eldest son of Thomas Pemberton, a chancery barrister, by Margaret Leigh, eldest daughter and co-heir of Edward Leigh, of Bispham Hall, Lancashire.
 He was the uncle of Sir Edward Leigh Pemberton.